-The Company's auditors changed post year end.
+The Company's auditors changed in 2014.
 With effect from 9 January 2014, BDO Audit (WA) Pty Ltd. of Subiaco, Western Australia ("BDO") was appointed as Company auditor.
 The incumbent, KPMG of Brisbane, Queensland, Australia ("KMPG") resigned effective 9 January 2014.
 The above amounts are stated excluding expenses and GST.